 Stefano Boeri Architetti

-The embankment that covers the top of the private garages will be entirely transformed into a lawn with flowers, shrubs and trees while the flat area on the top is intended to be used as private gardens for the apartments on the first level, condominium gardens and partly also condominium vegetable plots in the south-eastern section.
-On the south side two of the embankment slopes will gently and naturally go down towards the river, contained by a two metres high wall that will separate the path of the Restera public pedestrian and cycle path from the greenery.
-On the northern side, slopes with a regular geometric configuration will be cut by concrete retaining walls, to leave room for the entrances of the buildings.
+The embankment that covers the top of the private garages are entirely transformed into a lawn with flowers, shrubs and trees while the flat area on the top are used as private gardens for the apartments on the first level, condominium gardens and partly also condominium vegetable plots in the south-eastern section.
+On the south side two of the embankment slopes are gently and naturally go down towards the river, contained by a two metres high wall that separate the path of the Restera public pedestrian and cycle path from the greenery.
+On the northern side, slopes with a regular geometric configuration are cut by concrete retaining walls, to leave room for the entrances of the buildings.
 Parallel to an irrigation ditch, the northern section of the plot is reserved for outdoor parking and access to the accommodation; it is also one of the few paved areas in the lot, in continuity with the private access road.
 Outside the southern area along Via Alzaia, the retaining wall is set back at three points on account of the public path.
 Here rest areas are planned, equipped with linear seating, bicycle racks and outdoor exercise equipment.
 A stretch of greenery has also been designed against the border wall with the aim of returning an element of quality back to the existing pedestrian path along the river thereby further encouraging people to use it.